eXascaleInfolab/vadetis/readme.md

 Vadetis is web application to perform, compare and validate various anomaly detection algorithms using different configurations.
 It allows users to upload their own datasets as well as training data in order to perform outlier detection.
 The datasets can either be shared with other users or only be used by yourself.
 The datasets can be altered by injecting additional outliers.

-python3 manage.py makemigrations --settings vadetis.settings.development

 ## Prerequisites

+There are two settings.py configuration files (development.py and production.py).
+One for development usage and one for productive environment.
+Common settings are defined in the common.py file.

 ### MySQL
-There are two settings.py configuration files.
-One for development usage and one for productive environment.
-In order to start, install a MySQL 5.x, create a database and make the necessary configuration in the settings.py files.
+In order to start, install a MySQL 5.x, create a database and make the necessary configuration in development.py and production.py files.
 ```
 DATABASES = {
     'default': {